-To promote the educational achievement and welfare of Looked After Children.
+To promote the educational achievement and welfare of Cared for Children.

-Looked After Children – LAC – are some of the most vulnerable groups in society.
-The majority of Looked After Children have suffered abuse or neglect and it is nationally recognised that there is considerable educational underachievement when compared to their peers, which can result in poor exam success rates in comparison with the general population with fewer Looked After Children progressing to Higher Education and following progression pathways that will lead to future economic success and well-being.
+Cared for Children – are one of the most vulnerable groups in society.
+The majority of Cared for Children have suffered abuse or neglect and it is nationally recognised that there is considerable educational underachievement when compared to their peers, which can result in poor exam success rates in comparison with the general population with fewer Cared for Children progressing to Higher Education and following progression pathways that will lead to future economic success and well-being.

-Under the Children Act 1989, a child is looked after by a local authority if he or she is in their care or provided with accommodation for more than 24 hours by the authority.
+Under the Children Act 1989, a child is cared for by a local authority if he or she is in their care or provided with accommodation for more than 24 hours by the authority.
 They fall into four main groups:

 The term ‘in care’ refers only to children who are subject to a care order by the courts under section 31 of the Children Act 1989 – they may live with foster carers, in a Children’s Home, in a residential school, with relatives or with parents under supervision.

 Children who are cared for on a voluntary basis are ‘accommodated’ by the local authority under section 20 of the Children Act – they may live in foster care, in a Children’s home or in a residential school.